Kwangkee/Digital-Healthcare/BC4CrinicalTrial.md

 - [[Re-engineering a Clinical Trial Management System Using Blockchain Technology](https://github.com/Kwangkee/Digital-Healthcare/blob/main/BC4CrinicalTrial.md#re-engineering-a-clinical-trial-management-system-using-blockchain-technology)], https://www.jmir.org/2022/6/e36774/
 - Development of A blockchain framework for virtual clinical trials, https://scholar.google.com/citations?view_op=view_citation&hl=en&user=ISEhE10AAAAJ&sortby=pubdate&citation_for_view=ISEhE10AAAAJ:Tyk-4Ss8FVUC
 - A Patient-Centric Health Information Exchange Framework Using Blockchain Technology, https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9090282
+>- patient-centric HIE designs that shift data ownership from providers to patients
+>- Utilizing the smart contract feature, which is a programmable self-executing protocol running on a blockchain, we developed a blockchain model to protect data security and patients’ privacy, ensure data provenance, and provide patients full control of their health records.
+By personalizing data segmentation and an “allowed list” for clinicians to access their data, this design achieves patient-centric HIE.

 ***
 ## Researcher: Ilhaam Aziz Omar